dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 ### 25.8.3.
 C\#

 For a simple Dafny-only program, the translation step converts a `A.dfy` file into `A.cs`;
-the build step then produces a `A.dll`, which can be used as a library or as an executable.
+the build step then produces a `A.dll`, which can be used as a library or as an executable (via `dotnet A.dll`).

 The simple steps are these:
 - create a dotnet project file with the command `dotnet new console`